QuickBooks Blog

 Money

-SBA 7(a) loan: A funding option for small business owners
+Your guide to SBA 7(a) loans: A flexible funding option for small business owners

-As a small business owner, you quickly realize how vital capital is.
+As a small business owner, you know how vital access to capital is for your success.
 Not only do you need it to start your business, but you also need it to grow your business.
 While there are many different business financing options, one of the most common is a small business loan.

 When comparing loan options, you may want to focus your attention on the U.S. Small Business Administration (SBA).
 The SBA has programs for qualifying small-business owners that might make securing a loan easier.

-The most common of these SBA loan programs is the 7(a).
+The most common of these SBA loan programs, with the largest loan fund, is the 7(a).
 In this article, you’ll find everything you need to know about an SBA 7(a) loan so you can determine whether they’re right for your small business.

 What is a 7(a) loan?

-Although the name is “SBA 7(a) loan ” the SBA doesn’t provide them directly.
-Instead, an authorized SBA lender makes the loan, and the SBA guarantees a portion of it, mitigating much of the risk for the lender.
-The SBA guarantees 50%-90% of the loan, depending on the loan size and other factors, such as the applicant’s credit score.
+Although the name is “SBA 7(a) loan” the SBA doesn’t provide them directly.
+Instead, an authorized SBA lender makes the loan, mitigating much of the risk for the lender.
+The SBA guarantees between 50% and 85% of the loan, depending on the loan size and type.
+For example, most loans above $150,000 are guaranteed up to 75%, and loans below $150,000 may be guaranteed up to 85%.
+SBA guarantees make lending less risky for banks and more accessible for borrowers.

 7(a) loans have a maximum loan amount of $5 million.
-Of the numerous SBA loan guaranty programs, the 7(a) is the most popular among owners because they can apply it to various aspects of their business plan, including things like a down payment for a commercial real estate purchase or working capital.
+Of the numerous SBA loan guaranty programs, the 7(a) is the most popular among owners because it applies to various aspects of a business plan, such as purchasing commercial real estate, working capital, refinancing debt, or purchasing equipment.

-The loan is also attractive to new company owners who only have personal credit and not business credit.
+The loan is also attractive to new company owners due to its cash-flow-based qualification methods.
 It’s also appealing to existing business owners who have poor credit and would not otherwise be able to secure funding for their company.
+While your lender will consider personal credit and business credit history, 7(a) loans may be accessible to borrowers with fair credit (typically, a score above 620–640).
+However, lenders still require borrowers to demonstrate the ability to repay the loan through cash flow or projected earnings.

-Lenders also find it attractive because they’re less risky for the lending institution because of the SBA guarantee.
-If the business were to, hypothetically, default on day one of the loan, the lender would receive anywhere from 50%-90% of the principal back.
+Lenders also find it appealing because the SBA guarantee reduces financial risk.
+For instance, if the business were to default on the loan, the lender would recover a percentage, typically 75% or 85% of the loan’s principal amount.

-If a guaranteed loan with favorable terms sounds like a dream come true, find out what you need to do to apply.
+If this type of funding sounds like a dream come true, find out what you need to do to qualify and apply.

 SBA 7(a) loan eligibility requirements and application process

 Lenders have some flexibility for setting eligibility requirements since the loans originate from private financial institutions.
-Again, they are technically bank loans, even though the SBA provides a personal guarantee.
-Although banks have a say in the app requirements, the following are essential requirements for 7(a) loan applications:
+However, the following are essential (but not necessarily only) requirements for 7(a) loan applications:

-2. Meet the SBA’s definition of a small business.
+• Meet the SBA’s definition of a small business

-4. You, as the business owner, have personally invested equity or time in the company.
+• You, as the business owner, must personally invest equity or time in your business

-5. Be in business for a “sufficient amount of time.”
+• Be in business for a “sufficient amount of time”

-6. Be able to demonstrate a need for the loan.
+• Be able to demonstrate a need for the loan with supporting documentation

-7. Use the loan for sound business purposes.
+• Use the loan for sound business purposes

-8. Not be delinquent on any debt obligations to the U.S. government.
+• Not be delinquent on any debt obligations to the U.S. government

 If you’re wondering whether a 7(a) loan can meet your business needs, you’ll be pleased to find out that there’s more than one type of 7(a) loan available.
 So, you can find the type of loan that best meets your needs.